 2. Ask to see a complete wedding after watching the portfolio

-Portfolios are an important asset of any creative, but when it comes to Wedding Photography, you should ask the photographer that is trying to supply their service to you to see a complete wedding as well as the portfolio.
+Portfolios are an important asset of any creative, but when it comes to Wedding Photography, you should ask the photographer that is trying to provide their service to you to see a complete wedding as well as the portfolio.
 The reason behind this request is that by doing so, you’ll get a better glimpse of the way they treat an average wedding.
-A portfolio may just show one or two images of each wedding, and here you’ll get a broader approach on a complete wedding.
+A portfolio may just show one or two images of each wedding, and here you’ll get a broader view of a complete wedding.
 From engagement sessions to the big day, you’ll find a rich story with a complete wedding photo album.

 3. Anything could go wrong, what is your backup plan?